renz45/cs_console/README.md

 You can run the build script by typing: `./bin/cs_console build`

-You can get a list of available options by just typing: ` ./bin/cs_console`
+You can get a list of available options by typing: ` ./bin/cs_console`

-The single javascript file `cs_console.js` and css `cs_console.css` will be in the `/compiled` directory.
+The single javascript file `cs_console.js` and css `cs_console.css` will be placed in the `/compiled` directory.

-Currently there are 2 recipes available:
+Currently there are two recipes available:
 * **all** - Builds the console with all code mirror javascript.
 This option will prompt you do enter a list of modes and a theme.
 * **no_cm** - Builds the console with only console javascript.